This easy homemade caramel apple pie recipe has a flaky, buttery pie crust and a deliciously sweet apple pie filling. It’s guaranteed to be a winner.

 To use the scraps of dough to decorate, sprinkle some flour on the scraps and roll them out to be about a quarter-inch thick.

-Then cut circles with a cookie cutter.
+Cut circles with a cookie cutter.
 Then cut them again to make a leaf shape (see photos below).

 Draw veins in the leaves and adhere them to the egg wash on the pie.
 Once your decoration is complete, brush it with egg wash too.